Education in Scotland in the twentieth century: Schools

-The 1872 Education Act had established a system of elementary state education up until the age of 12, by taking over the schools of the Presbyterian churches and some charitable schools.
+The Education Act 1872 had established a system of elementary state education up until the age of 12, by taking over the schools of the Presbyterian churches and some charitable schools.
 The abolition of school fees in 1890 meant there was a state-funded, national system of compulsory, free, basic education with common examinations.
 From this point attention increasingly turned to secondary education.
 The Scottish Education Department introduced vocational supplementary teaching in the elementary schools, later known as advanced divisions, up until the age of 14, when pupils would leave to find work.
 This was controversial because it seemed to be counter the cherished principle that schooling was a potential route to university for the bright "lad o' parts".
 Larger urban school boards established about 200 "higher grade" (secondary) schools as a cheaper alternative to the burgh schools, most in relatively poor inner city areas.
 There were also about 60 secondaries established by 1900.
 The school leaving age was raised to 14 in 1901.

-The 1918 Education (Scotland) Act introduced the principle of universal free secondary education, although due to financial crisis and resistance from the SED it took almost two decades to implement.
+The Education (Scotland) Act 1918 introduced the principle of universal free secondary education, although due to financial crisis and resistance from the SED it took almost two decades to implement.
 Most of the advanced divisions of the primary schools became junior secondaries, where students received a vocationally orientated education until the age of 14.
 The old academies and Higher Grade schools became senior secondaries, giving a more academic education, presenting students for the leaving certificate.
 Selection between the two types of school was determined at age 12 by an intelligence test, the "qualifying examination", known colloquially as "the qualy".
 The 1918 Act brought the Roman Catholic schools into the state system, but retained their distinct religious character, access to schools by priests and the requirement that school staff be acceptable to the Church.
 The Act also replaced the School Boards with 38 specialist local education authorities, which were elected by a form of proportional representation in order to protect the rights of the Catholic minority.
 These would be subsumed into local government in 1929.